OmniLayer/spec/README.md

 1. [Currency identifier](#field-currency-identifier) = 1 for Mastercoin
 1. [Amount to transfer](#field-number-of-coins) = 100,000,000 (1.00000000 Mastercoins)

+## Distributed Exchange

+The Master Protocol allows users to trade coins without trusting a centralized website.
+When trading Mastercoins for bitcoins, this can be rather cumbersome, since it isn't possible to automatically match bids with asks, since we can't force the bidder to send bitcoins when a matching ask is found.
+When trading Mastercoins for other Master Protocol currencies, bids and asks are matched automatically.

+Consequently, the messages below are different for mastercoin/bitcoin exchange than they are for exchange between mastercoin and other Master Protocol currencies, and the resulting UI must also be different, reflecting both the one-sided nature of bitcoin/mastercoin exchange as well as the additional anti-spam fees and race conditions inherent in the system.

 ### Sell Mastercoins for Bitcoins

 Description: Transaction type 20 posts the terms of an offer to sell Mastercoins or Test Mastercoins for bitcoins.
 A new sell offer is created with Action = 1 (New).
 Valid currency identifier values for this transaction are 1 for MSC or 2 for Test MSC.